laszlodaniel/ChryslerScanner/README.md

 Arduino folder contains the source code and compiled binaries for the scanner written in Arduino IDE 1.8.7.

-GUI folder contains the C# source code and compiled binary for an external computer written in Visual Studio.
+GUI folder contains the C# source code and compiled binary for an external computer written in Visual Studio 2017.

 PCB folder contains everything to manufacture and assemble the hardware.